dchen327/wordscapes/README.md

 the div for active cursor position is added under all the other divs -> offset

 store letter in LetterNode, add to lettersArray in WordCircle when hover

+TODO:
+- deploy and test on mobile
+- can't use same letter multiple times (maybe refactor so letter_IDs are tracked as well)
+- allow for undoing last path (check last arrow, if curr arrow is flipped then remove last arrow
+- don't hardcode all the sizes
+- words in a circle
+- remove arrow from arrow (just line)
+- highlight used letters (flip text color from black to white)